bozdogan/blogbuster/README.md

 # BlogBuster

-Homemade blog site template that I designed.
+Homemade blog site template that I designed for an in-house website generator.

 ## Built using
-- Two batch files
+- Two batch files and an in-house website generator